 What Does Lumbar Pedicle Screw Fixation Do?

 The goal of lumbar pedicle screw fixation is to resolve the instability of the lumbar spine.
-Pedicle screws prevent movement in the affected vertebrae, which would otherwise occur during daily activities.
-These vertebrae will eventually heal and fuse into a single bone.
-Pedicle screws can also be used to provide dynamic stabilization, meaning the affected vertebrae aren’t fused together.
-In these cases, the surgeon attaches a spinal implant to the vertebrae, providing the needed support.
+Pedicle screws prevent movement in the affected vertebraee, which would otherwise occur during daily activities.
+These vertebraee will eventually heal and fuse into a single bone.
+Pedicle screws can also be used to provide dynamic stabilization, meaning the affected vertebraee aren’t fused together.
+In these cases, the surgeon attaches a spinal implant to the vertebraee, providing the needed support.

 What Are Pedicles?

-A pedicle is a small portion of bone with a cylindrical shape that protrudes from the back of a vertebra.
-Each vertebra in the spine has a pair of pedicles, which have two primary functions.
+A pedicle is a small portion of bone with a cylindrical shape that protrudes from the back of a vertebrae.
+Each vertebrae in the spine has a pair of pedicles, which have two primary functions.
 Firstly, they protect the sides of the spinal nerves and spinal cord.
-Secondly, the pedicles connect the front and back of the vertebra, providing the spine with greater stability.
+Secondly, the pedicles connect the front and back of the vertebrae, providing the spine with greater stability.

 Spinal Fusion